BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-04-15-how-a-fullscreen-video-mode-ended-up-implementing-react-native-portals.md

 The last thing to know is that we actually have multiple rendering cycles to hide the different components around the VideoPlayer.

-For now, with that information, let’s imagine the following scenario :
+For now, with that information, let’s imagine the following scenario:

 1. Scroll ~200 cards down